CSV Export and Import

 File Data Source

-Use the Configure OAS application with Configure-Options-File Data Source to specify the file path for files when Tags are set to a Data Source of File-Text, Binary, or XML.
-This setting is stored with the OAS.options file.
+The ConfigFiles subdirectory is the location for files when Tags are set to a Data Source of File-Text, Binary, or XML.

 OPC UA Trusted Certificates